Ada-Developers-Academy/daily-curriculum/week1_10.28-11.1/friday_13.11.01/bios/bios.md

 - [Github](http://github.com/msrondys)
 - [Student Blog](http://immense-chamber-3063.herokuapp.com/)

-Simone is a lover of challenge with a natural curiosity that has led her to a programming field.
-Simone enjoys deliberately crafting a lifestyle of happiness and purpose.
-She has a BA in Art History and pre Law.
+An analog girl in a digital world, Simone is new to world of programming.
+The love of challenge drew Simone to the world of software development and a natural curiosity to learn will help her to continue to learn and grow in the field.
+But it is her commitment to social justice that will push her to be the best web developer she can be daily.
+When not navigating the digital world and loving it’s complexity and potential, Simone can be found watching documentaries, researching permaculture and natural building, and building things with her hands.

 ## Sue White
 - [Resume](https://gist.github.com/suewhite/d80cac32e1e38ccb1491)